vettorefburana/Sentiment-analysis-on-Covid-19-tweets/README.md

 Objective:
 -----------------------------------------------------------------------------------------------------------------------------------------
-Classify 45k tweets on Covid-19 as positive or negative based on the following machine learning and deep learning models:
+Classify 45k tweets on Covid-19 as positive or negative based on the following machine learning models:

 * Multinomial Naive Bayes Model
 * Random Forests
 * ADABoost
 * XGBoost

+and deep learning models:

+* Simple RNN
+* LSTM
+* GRU
-* LSTM neural network
+* Bidirectional LSTM
-* BERT transformers model
+* BERT

-The tweets are preprocessed using the following NLP methods:
+For machine learning models, the tweets are preprocessed using the following NLP methods:

 * Bag-of-words model
 * Bag-of-POS model
+* Pre-trained Spacy word embeddings

+For the neural networks, we use the following preprocessing methods:

-* Glove word embeddings
+* Pre-trained Spacy word embeddings
+* Keras embedding layers

 Results:
 --------------------------------------------------------------------------------------------------------------------------------------